Fort Whyte: Demographics

+Political history

 The constituency has been held by the Progressive Conservative Party of Manitoba (PCs) for its entire existence, and has always been comfortably safe for that party.
 The riding's first Member of the Legislative Assembly (MLA), John Loewen, won it handily in 1999 even as the Tories were soundly defeated by the New Democratic Party of Manitoba in that year's provincial election, after having been in government for over eleven years.
 On September 23, 2005, Loewen announced that he was leaving provincial politics to seek the Liberal Party of Canada's nomination for Charleswood—St. James—Assiniboia in the federal election anticipated.
 He formally resigned from the legislature on September 26.

 On December 13, 2005, a by-election was held to fill Loewen's seat.
 The winner was another Tory, Hugh McFadyen.
 A few months later, McFadyen became leader of the provincial PCs.
 McFadyen was easily re-elected in the 2007 provincial election, but was one of only four PC MLAs returned from Winnipeg.
 After the PCs were again defeated in 2011, McFadyen announced he would retire from politics as soon as a successor was chosen.

 Former provincial MLA and federal MP Brian Pallister was elected his successor, and easily won Fort Whyte in the ensuing by-election.
 Pallister served as Premier of Manitoba while MLA for Fort Whyte from 2016, leading the party to a second electoral mandate in 2019, until 2021, when he resigned first as premier and later as an MLA.

-A by-election to replace his vacancy was held on March 22, 2022, in which another Progressive Conservative, Obby Khan, won the seat.
+A by-election to replace his vacancy was held on March 22, 2022.
+Obby Khan, a fellow Progressive Conservative, won the seat, defeating Liberal candidate Willard Reaves.
+Khan successfully won reelection in 2023.